jwonged/fidelity/README.md

 # fidelity
-Training neural networks to speak like me
+Training neural networks to speak like yourself